 Bart Michels is the Global CEO of Kantar Added Value and UK Country Leader of Kantar.
-Here he argues that an effectiveness culture is essentially a learning culture and talks about changing organisational culture at Kantar.
-Bart spoke at Effectiveness Week in London in November 2016.
+Here he argues that an effectiveness culture is a learning culture.
+Bart spoke at Effectiveness Week in London, November 2016.

 What distinguishes high-performing businesses?

 As the leader of a professional services business, you’d expect me to say this, but for me, it starts and ends with the people.
 If you want to create any meaningful change, you have to create the best possible culture to enable that change.
 In turn that culture will be defined by your people.

 Clients are very sharp about what they want from an insight-led business like ours.
 They want an edge.
 Speed, intelligence, value and ‘actionability’ are top of their list.
 The Marketing2020 report carried out by Kantar Vermeer showed us that there is a clear, and sometimes gaping, divide in organisational behaviour between companies that deliver for their clients, and those that don’t.
 It is with these learnings in mind that we have set about the task of organising Kantar to deliver more.

 Breaking down silos is key.
 Marketing2020 showed that high performing companies encouraged purposeful collaboration between marketing and almost all other areas of the business, more than underperforming businesses.
 Marketers at high performers were working closely with Finance, HR and IT.
 The CEO was also often plugged in – collaborating with Marketing to establish the company’s strategic growth agenda.